3 Days in Ho Chi Minh Itinerary by JetSettingFools.com

 Onboard Saigon Watertaxi, Saigon, HCMC, Vietnam

-Alternatively, for more ambitious sightseeing, spend the afternoon in nearby Chinatown.
-Located west of the city center, the HCMC Chinatown dates to the late 1700s and features temples, markets and excellent Chinese food!
+Alternatively, spend the afternoon in nearby Chinatown.
+Located west of the city center, it dates to the late 1700s and features temples, markets and, of course, excellent Chinese food!

 Pro Tip: Looking for other ways to escape the heat?
 Spend the afternoon at a pool.
 Several HCMC hotels offer day passes to non-guests who want to take a swim and utilize the facilities.